Local beaches make 9 of 10 spots on USA Today best Virginia beaches list

 HAMPTON ROADS, Va. – Multiple beaches in Hampton Roads were named to the USA Today’s 10Best Beaches in Virginia list.

 The list had Sandbridge Beach, the Virginia Beach Boardwalk and Hampton’s Buckroe Beach in the top ten.
-Williamsburg’s Yorktown Beach was also listed, ar number two on the list.
+Williamsburg’s Yorktown Beach was also listed, at number two on the list.

 The publication said that 10Best editors and local experts partnered with Dr. Stephen Leatherman (“Dr. Beach“) to pick the initial 20 nominees, and the top 10 winners were determined by popular vote.

-Below is the top ten ranked beaches according to USA Today;s 10 Best Beaches:
+Below are the top ten ranked beaches according to USA Today’s 10 Best Beaches:

 - Colonial Beach

-- Yorktown Beach – Williamsburg
+- Yorktown Beach – Yorktown

 - Cape Charles Beach – Cape Charles